-In theory, pain is good.
-It alerts you to the fact that you are suffering from a certain degree of tissue damage and that you need to treat carefully until your body has had the opportunity to heal itself.
+It makes you aware that you are suffering from some sort of tissue damage and alerts you to be careful until your body heals itself.

 If you want to discuss your specific signs and symptoms and see what CM can do for you or want to make an appointment: